 Most recently, we have worked with local composers to bring new music onto the concert stage.
 Those collaborations have given us:

-Mark Simon – “Carnival of the Elementary Particles”
+- Mark Simon – “Carnival of the Sub-Atomic Particles”

-Tom and Oliver Schneller – a new work based on the sounds of the natural world, involving both acoustic and electronic musical elements, to be premiered April 15, 2018.
+- Tom and Oliver Schneller – “Into Silence” – based on the sounds of the natural world, involving both acoustic and electronic musical elements.